By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• Immune system contains 10+ specialized cell types working in coordination
+• Immune system contains specialized cell types working in coordination for detect, decide, kill, remember, and repair functions

-• Laboratory patterns reflect specific immune activities: neutrophils (bacterial), eosinophils (allergic), lymphocytes (viral)
+• Laboratory patterns reflect specific immune activities: neutrophils often elevated with bacterial/inflammatory stress, eosinophils with allergies/parasites, lymphocytes with viral activity

 • Training intensity, sleep quality, and stress management directly impact immune cell balance and function